Sustainability survey results comparison

-The following table shows the number of major stocks whose fisheries interact with species listed ‘at risk.’
+The following table shows the number of stocks on the survey whose fisheries interact with species listed ‘at risk.’
 It also shows the number that have management measures in place to mitigate threats to species at risk.
-The 2019 results show no significant change between years.
+The 2020 results show no significant change between years.

 The decrease in stocks with management measures to mitigate risks to species covered by the Species at Risk Act (SARA) was largely a result of a change in definitions.
 Previously, if a stock had handled SARA species “in a manner that causes the least amount of harm,” we included it as a mitigation measure.